Director Remuneration Policy

 - Management of corporate reputation, measured by the Company's presence on sustainability and ethics indices.

-- Net Profit, Gross Operating Profit (EBITDA), cash flow, etc.
+- Net profit, gross operating profit (EBITDA), cash flow, etc.

-- Selection and implementation of profitable investments that create value.
+- Selection and implementation of investments.

 - Levels of occupational safety and labour climate.